Fourth of July Fireworks Phobia

 New Year’s is here.
 If your dog has a fireworks and loud noise phobia, you should be prepared.
 Some dogs get so scared that they can harm themselves and cause damage to the house and their surroundings.

 What can you do to help your dog?
 If your dog is young, sometimes your dog will grow up without developing a fear of fireworks.
-If your dog and you are together on December 31 and there are fun people and food that day, the noise may not be remembered as a scary thing.
+If your dog and you are together on Fourth of July and there are fun people and food that day, the noise may not be remembered as a scary thing.
 However, the loud boom of fireworks, especially at night and home alone, can be remembered and reinforced as a very scary event for most dogs.
 It seems to worsen as these dogs age.

 Fortunately you can plan for fireworks, unlike thunderstorms, which can have their own booms and shudders without much warning.
 If you are a naturalist and want to try natural products before medicating your dog, you could try a thunder jacket and an Adaptil collar, which releases calming pheromones.
 Put these on your dog 12 hours before the fireworks begin.
-You can even try them out days before December 31 to see their effect.
+You can even try them out days before Fourth of July to see their effect.
 They are safe but not reliable for fireworks or thunder phobia.

 Most dogs with fireworks phobias will need to be sedated.
 It is best to sedate your dog two hours before the first fireworks begin.
 You could try Benadryl (Diphenhydramine) at a dose of 25 mg tablet per 25 pounds.
 It is over-the-counter and safe (make sure there is no stimulant in it and just pure Diphenhydramine).
 However, Diphenhydramine/Benadryl rarely works to adequately relax and sedate your dog.